ladybirdweb/faveo-server-images/_docs/system-requirement/requirement.md

 3. Database: An alternative to Redis that works only on Windows servers

-Redis requires "supervisor" daemon service we need to install the same to work smoothly.
+Redis requires "supervisor" daemon service we need to install the same for Redis to work smoothly.

 <a id="firewall-requirements" name="firewall-requirements"></a>
 ## 6. Firewall Requirements